sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/enabling_cody_enterprise.md

     }
     ```
 4. You're done!
-5. Cody can be configured to use embeddings to significantly improve the quality of its responses.
+5. Cody can be configured to use embeddings for code graph context to significantly improve the quality of its responses.
 This involves sending your entire codebase to a third-party service to generate a low-dimensional semantic representation, that is used for improved context fetching.
-See the [embeddings](#embeddings) section for more.
+See the [codebase-aware answers](#enabling-codebase-aware-answers) section for more.

 ### Step 2: Configure the VS Code extension